Types

 Ranged and enumerated

-Ranged and enumerated types are types that support the range
+Ranged and enumerated types are types that support the range attribute and the

-(enumeration) attribute.
+either (enumeration) attribute.

 The range attribute